odriverobotics/ODrive/docs/getting-started.md

 Please see the [Thermistors](thermistors.md) page for setup.

 ### 3. Save configuration
 You can save all `.config` parameters to persistent memory so the ODrive remembers them between power cycles.
+This will reboot the board.
 * `odrv0.save_configuration()` <kbd>Enter</kbd>.